-Figure 8: Redistributive Effect: Comparing Developing and Advanced Countries.
-(Change in Gini Points; circa 2010).
+Figure 8: Redistributive Effect: Comparing Developing and Advanced Countries (Change in Gini Points; circa 2010)

-Panel A: Individual Countries.
+Panel A: Individual Countries

-Panel B: Low and Middle Income Countries, the United States, and average for EU-28.
+Panel B: Low and Middle Income Countries, the United States, and average for EU-28

-Source: CEQ Institute's Data Center on Fiscal Redistribution.
+Source: CEQ Data Center on Fiscal Redistribution.
 Based on the following Master Workbooks of Results.
-Argentina (Rossignolo, 2016); Armenia (Younger and Khachatryan, 2014); Bolivia (Paz-Arauco and others, 2014); Brazil (Higgins and Pereira, 2016); Chile (Martinez-Aguilar and Ortiz-Juarez, 2016); Colombia (Melendez and Martinez, 2015); Costa Rica (Sauma and Trejos, 2014); Dominican Republic (Aristy-Escuder and others, 2016); Ecuador (Llerena and others, 2014); El Salvador (Beneke, Lustig and Oliva, 2014); Ethiopia (Hill, Tsehaye and Woldehanna, 2014); European Union (EUROMOD version no. G3.0); Georgia (Cancho and Bondarenko, 2015); Ghana (Younger, Osei-Assibey and Oppong, 2016); Guatemala (Cabrera and Moran, 2015); Honduras (Castañeda and Espino, 2015); Indonesia (Jellema, Wai Poi and Afkar, 2015); Iran (Enami, Lustig and Taqdiri, 2016); Jordan (Abdel-Halim and others, 2016); Mexico (Scott, 2013); Nicaragua (Cabrera and Moran, 2015); Peru (Jaramillo, 2015); Russia (Malytsin and Popova, 2016); South Africa (Inchauste and others, 2016); Sri Lanka (Arunatilake and others, 2016); Tanzania (Younger, Myamba and Mdadila, 2016); Tunisia (Shimeles and others, 2015); Uganda (Jellema and others, 2016); United States (Higgins and others, 2016) and Uruguay (Bucheli and others, 2014).
+Argentina (Rossignolo, 2017); Armenia (Younger and Khachatryan, 2014); Bolivia (Paz-Arauco and others, 2014b); Brazil (Higgins and Pereira, 2017); Chile (Martinez-Aguilar and Ortiz-Juarez, 2016); Colombia (Melendez and Martinez, 2015); Costa Rica (Sauma and Trejos, 2014b); Dominican Republic (Aristy-Escuder and others, 2016); Ecuador (Llerena and others, 2017); El Salvador (Beneke, Lustig, and Oliva, 2014); Ethiopia (Hill, Tsehaye, and Woldehanna, 2014); European Union (EUROMOD version no. G3.0); Georgia (Cancho and Bondarenko, 2015); Ghana (Younger, Osei-Assibey, and Oppong, 2016); Guatemala (Cabrera and Moran, 2015a); Honduras (Castaneda and Espino, 2015); Indonesia (Afkar, Jellema, and Wai-Poi, 2015); Iran (Enami, Lustig, and Taqdiri, 2017b); Jordan (Abdel-Halim and others, 2016); Mexico (Scott, 2013); Nicaragua (Cabrera and Moran, 2015b); Peru (Jaramillo, 2015); Russia (Malytsin and Popova, 2016); South Africa (Inchauste and others, 2016); Sri Lanka (Arunatilake and others, 2016); Tanzania (Younger, Myamba, and Mdadila, 2016b); Tunisia (Jouini and others, 2015); Uganda (Jellema and others, 2016); United States (Higgins and others, 2016); Uruguay (Bucheli and others, 2014b) and Venezuela (Molina, 2016).

-Notes: year of household survey in parenthesis.
+Notes: The year for which the analysis was conducted is in parenthesis.
 For definition of income concepts see the section on methodological highlights in text.
 Redistributive effect is defined as the difference between Gini of market income plus contributory pensions and disposable income with contributory pensions treated as deferred income and the difference between Gini of market income and disposable income with contributory pensions treated as transfers.
 The graph is ranked from the smallest to the largest by redistributive effect with contributory pensions treated as deferred income.

-The number of countries in the scenario in which contributory pensions are treated as a transfer is smaller because it does not include the countries for which-for different reasons-there is no additional scenario in which contributory pensions were considered a transfer, namely: Ethiopia, Georgia, Ghana, South Africa, Sri Lanka, Tanzania, and Uganda.
+The number of countries in the scenario in which contributory pensions are treated as a transfer is smaller because it does not include the countries for which --for different reasons-- there is no additional scenario in which contributory pensions were considered a transfer, namely: Ethiopia, Ghana, Iran, South Africa, Sri Lanka, Tanzania, and Uganda.
+Also, see notes on figure 3.